curl/everything-curl/libcurl/ws/write.md

 ### `CURLWS_TEXT`
 The buffer contains text data.
-Note that this makes a difference to WebSocket but libcurl itself will not make any verification of the content or precautions that you actually send valid UTF-8 content.
+Note that this makes a difference to WebSocket but libcurl itself does not perform any verification of the content or make any precautions that you actually send valid UTF-8 content.

 ### `CURLWS_BINARY`
 This is binary data.

 ### `CURLWS_CONT`
-This is not the final fragment of the message, which implies that there will be another fragment coming as part of the same message where this bit is not set.
+This is not the final fragment of the message, which implies that there is another fragment coming as part of the same message where this bit is not set.

 ### `CURLWS_CLOSE`
 Close this transfer.